Hexapoda

 The subphylum Hexapoda (from Greek for 'six legs') or hexapods comprises the largest clade of arthropods and includes most of the extant arthropod species.
-It includes the crown group class Insecta (true insects), as well as the much smaller clade Entognatha, which includes three classes of wingless arthropods that were once considered insects: Collembola (springtails), Protura (coneheads) and Diplura (two-pronged bristletails).
+It includes the crown group class Insecta (true insects), as well as the much smaller class Entognatha, which includes three classes of wingless arthropods that were once considered insects: Collembola (springtails), Protura (coneheads) and Diplura (two-pronged bristletails).
 The insects and springtails are very abundant and are some of the most important pollinators, basal consumers, scavengers/detritivores and micropredators in terrestrial environments.

 Hexapods are named for their most distinctive feature: a three-part body plan with a consolidated thorax and three pairs of legs.
 Most other arthropods have more than three pairs of legs.
-Most recent studies have recovered Hexapoda as a subgroup of Pancrustacea.
+Most recent studies have recovered Hexapoda as a subgroup of Pancrustacea as members of Allotriocarida.

 Morphology

 Hexapods have bodies ranging in length from 0.5 mm to over 300 mm which are divided into an anterior head, thorax, and posterior abdomen.
 The head is composed of a presegmental acron that usually bears eyes (absent in Protura and Diplura), followed by six segments, all closely fused together, with the following appendages: